 Credit risk is the risk arising from the fact that a specific counterparty may not be able to fulfil its obligations under contracts relating to financial instruments.
 The Sub-fund directly invests in equities and, as a result, is not exposed to significant credit risk.
+An exception to this is the participation in Liquid Euro with an interest of 460.
+For this amount, the Sub-fund is exposed to credit risk.

-The total amount of the maximum credit risk of the Sub-fund is 6,844 (2023: 2,775).
+The total amount of the maximum credit risk of the Sub-fund is 1,180 (2023: 1,529).